GordonShinozaki/GordonShinozaki/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on Secuity @ Line, Backend & Infrastructure @ iSpec in Tokyo!
+- 👯 I used to work on Game Application Security, and Frontend stuff, mostly with Vue and React!
+- 🌱 I’m currently learning about infrastructure, mostly on Terraform, CircleCI and how to best use them securely on cloud
+- 🤔 I’m looking for help with security, kubernetes secrets management, and workflow automation!
+- 💬 Ask me about frontend stuff, or software design
+- 📫 How to reach me: Here, or over at my linkedin on https://www.linkedin.com/in/de-kai-wah/
+- ⚡ Fun fact: 26 years young, but I haven't graduated from university....yet

 <!--
 **GordonShinozaki/GordonShinozaki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.